Moose Mountain Log Homes Inc.

 well we are the only log home company that has patented joinery that is

-tend to have the same commitment to quality when they choose the other features and
+with us tend to have the same commitment to quality when they choose the other

-finishes that make up the rest of their log home.
-The numbers below apply to a
+features and finishes that make up the rest of their log home.
+The numbers below

 standard of finish in the calibre of granite counter tops, slate or hardwood